 He lights a cigarette and stretches out on the bed.
 He thinks he should buy himself a gold watch.

 The one bad part of this job is that girl.
 Mary Dalton.
 She could make him lose his job.

 He tries to figure out what she acts like.
-He has never met a white woman like her; she doesn’t stand aloof and distant from him as a black man.
+He has never met a white woman like her; she doesn’t stand aloof and distant from him.
 Maybe she is okay, he thinks.
-And Mr. Dalton had given millions of dollars to blacks.
+And Mr. Dalton had given millions of dollars to black people.
 So there’s clearly plenty of money around.

 He hopes the car will be a Packard or a Rolls Royce, something grand.
 When he’s alone in the car, he’ll burn rubber.